chuanyueshen/fleaillinois/README.md

 # Final Project: Flea Illinois
 #### The Art of Web Programming
 #### December 2021
 #### Note: this project was originally done on GitLab.
-Migirated to GitHub for easier reference.
+Moved here for easier reference.
 #### Team HTML5
 - Chuanyue Shen
 - Wenshan Xiong